Beta particle: Detection and measurement

+Beta spectroscopy

+The energy contained within individual beta particles is measured via beta spectrometry; the study of the obtained distribution of energies as a spectrum is beta spectroscopy.
+Determination of this energy is done by measuring the amount of deflection of the electron's path under a magnetic field.

 Applications

 Beta particles can be used to treat health conditions such as eye and bone cancer and are also used as tracers.
 Strontium-90 is the material most commonly used to produce beta particles.

 Beta particles are also used in quality control to test the thickness of an item, such as paper, coming through a system of rollers.
 Some of the beta radiation is absorbed while passing through the product.
 If the product is made too thick or thin, a correspondingly different amount of radiation will be absorbed.
 A computer program monitoring the quality of the manufactured paper will then move the rollers to change the thickness of the final product.

 An illumination device called a betalight contains tritium and a phosphor.
 As tritium decays, it emits beta particles; these strike the phosphor, causing the phosphor to give off photons, much like the cathode-ray tube in a television.
 The illumination requires no external power, and will continue as long as the tritium exists (and the phosphors do not themselves chemically change); the amount of light produced will drop to half its original value in 12.32 years, the half-life of tritium.

 Beta-plus (or positron) decay of a radioactive tracer isotope is the source of the positrons used in positron emission tomography (PET scan).